-8. REVIEW OF ACHIEVEMENTS AND PERFORMANCE
+8. REVIEW OF ACHIEVEMENTS AND PERFORMANCE Pandemic

-Pandemic

 COVID-19: The School has had to adapt constantly during the year to the changing threat and the accompanying guidance updates from the Government and DfE.
-This brought about many changes to the operational framework and practices the School employed.
+This brought about many changes to the operational framework and practices the School employed, especially with the arrival of the Delta and Omicron variants.